PurpleKingdomGames/tyrian/docs/concepts/subs.md

 ### Working with Subscriptions

 Subscriptions are Functors which means that you can `map` over them to change the resultant message.
-They are also Monoids which means that they have an empty representation `Sub.empty` and that you can `combine` them together, using `combine` or the shorthand operator: `sub1 |+| sub2`.
+They are also Monoids which means that they have an empty representation `Sub.Empty` and that you can `combine` them together, using `combine` or the shorthand operator: `sub1 |+| sub2`.

 A common thing to need to do is batch multiple subs together into a single subscription, like this: